sanjeevbhusal/100-Days-Of-DevOps/kubernetes/Kubernetes Certified Application Developer.md

 #### 1. Service Account

 For Services, Kubernetes has a Token based authentication system.
 All applications that want to access the cluster must first authenticate with API-server.
-For Token, kubernetes supports the use of Bearer Token.
+For Token, kubernetes supports the use of JWT Token.

 ##### Default Service Account